 Grayson Coleman has just moved home to Butler, Vermont after spending years working for a high-powered law firm in Boston.
 He’s looking for a simpler, less stressful existence in the sleepy little mountain town where he grew up with his siblings and Abbott cousins.
-Once the holidays are over, he plans to hang out a shingle and open a new general law practice.
+Once the holidays are over, he will open a new general law practice.
 After helping to raise his seven younger siblings, the last thing on Grayson’s mind is a family of his own.

-Will that first night be the start of something new for the jaded lawyer and the selfless single mom or will a holiday week flirtation turn into something much bigger than either of them ever expected?
+Will that first night be the start of something new for the jaded lawyer and the selfless single mom or will a holiday week flirtation turn into something much more significant than either of them ever expected?

-Come back to Butler, Vermont for more of the charming Abbott family, their matchmaking father and grandfather and of course, Fred the Moose.
+Return to Butler, Vermont for more of the charming Abbott/Coleman family, their matchmaking father and grandfather and of course, Fred the Moose.

 Every Little Thing

 Grayson Coleman poured three fingers of his uncle’s best scotch and took a seat in the corner, away from the fray of Hunter and Megan’s wedding.
 The first sip traveled through him like liquid fire, heating him from the inside and giving him something to think about other than the rage that had been resurrected by the decision his cousin Max’s ex-girlfriend, Chloe, made about their baby son.

 It had been twenty long years since Grayson’s father walked away from his wife and children, leaving Grayson and his mom to pick up the pieces for the others.
 He’d loved being the oldest in his family and had wallowed in the privileges that went along with being the eldest.
 Until he became the man of the family overnight, responsible for his distraught mother and seven younger siblings who were looking to him to make sense of something that still didn’t make sense all these years later.